Alyfish/proj/README.md

 # proj

-A desktop+web demo app (Tauri + React + Vite + Tailwind) that provides a floating AI assistant with a project‑centric dashboard.
+A desktop+web demo app (Tauri + React + Vite + Tailwind) that provides a floating AI assistant with a project‑centric dashboard — now with an email-assistant backend (Node/TS) for inbox retrieval, analysis, and suggestions.

 - Floating collapsed pill you can drag anywhere; position persists
 - Hover actions on the pill: Record / Stop with a small status popup
 - Chat experience with an action notification demo
 - Project‑centric Dashboard with per‑project Context/Subagents and team‑shared items
 - Window modes: collapsed, expanded, sidepanel, with custom position saving
+- Email assistant: retrieval/prioritization/analysis/suggestions with travel-aware extraction and relevance ranking

 ## Quick Start